cloudsynth/venvy/readme.md

         # Optional array of panes
         [[modules.config.panes]]
-        root = "" # deault: Project root, can be a rel path to the project root or abspth commands = ["venvy acme -- python manage.py runserver"]
+        root = "data" # deault: Project root, can be a rel path to the project root or abspth commands = ["venvy acme -- python manage.py runserver"] # A lit of commands to run in a window, exit codes are disregarded, all are run.

         [[modules.config.panes]]
         commands = ["venvy acme -- python manage.py shell_plus"]